-Polylactic Acid is biodegradable and has characteristics similar to polypropylene (PP), polyethylene (PE), or polystyrene (PS).
-It can be produced from already existing manufacturing equipment (those designed and originally used for petrochemical industry plastics).
+Polylactic Acid (PLA) is different than most thermoplastic polymers in that it is derived from manufacturing equipment (those designed and originally used for petrochemical industry plastics).
 This makes it relatively cost efficient to produce.
 Accordingly, PLA has the second largest production volume of any bioplastic (the most common typically cited as thermoplastic starch).

-There are a vast array of applications for Polylactic Acid.
-Some of the most common uses include plastic films, bottles, and biodegradable medical devices (e.g. screws, pins, rods, and plates that are expected to biodegrade within 6-12 months).
+Polylactic Acid is biodegradable and has characteristics similar to polypropylene include plastic films, bottles, and biodegradable medical devices (e.g. screws, pins, rods, and plates that are expected to biodegrade within 6-12 months).
 PLA constricts under heat and is thereby suitable for use as a shrink wrap material.